abdullah06112013-lab/Jpg-to-png-image-converter-/README.md

 This project is free to use and modify.
 ## Other Projects
-Check out my [JPG to PNG Converter](https://github.com/abdullah06112013-lab/Language-converter) too!
+Check out my [Language translater](https://github.com/abdullah06112013-lab/Language-converter) too!